martinktay/martinktay/README.md

 - 📊 **Data Analysis & Predictive Modelling:** Time Series, Linear Regression, Statistical Analysis using Python & R

-- 📉 **Data Visualization:** Tools such as Seaborn, Matplotlib, Tableau, and Power BI
+- 📉 **Data Visualisation:** Tools such as Seaborn, Matplotlib, Tableau, and Power BI

 🏆 **Achievements:** Streamlined vendor processes with Tableau, leading to a 35% reduction in report generation time and annual savings of over $500,000 through efficient vendor selection at Nigeria LNG Limited.